Turkey Itinerary for 7 Days

 Turkey Itinerary Day 5: Explore Ephesus at your own pace.
 It is best to use a guide who can explain the historical significance of the numerous ruins.
 Kusadasi/Selcuk overnight

-Turkey Itinerary Day 6: There is no direct bus to Pamukkale, so self-drive/taxi/tour is the best option.
+Turkey Itinerary Day 6: There is no direct bus to Pamukkale, so self-driving/taxi/tour is the best option.
 Explore the stunning travertines.
 After you’ve had your fill, head to the hotel.
 It’s a long journey back to Kusadasi/Selcuk, where you’ll spend the night.
 You can also travel directly to Izmir and spend the night there if you need to catch a flight out of Izmir in the morning.

-Kusadasi-Pamukkale: By Train – 4h35m, By Road – Around 3h
+Kusadasi-Pamukkale: By Train – 4h35m, By Road – Around three hours

-Selcuk-Pamukkale: By Train – 3h15m, By Road – Around 3h
+Selcuk-Pamukkale: By Train – 3h15m, By Road – Around three hours

-Pamukkale-Izmir: By Train – 4h35m, By Road – Around 3h
+Pamukkale-Izmir: By Train – 4h35m, By Road – Around three hours

 • If you have a European Union passport, you don’t need a visa to visit Turkey.
 Nationals of other countries mostly need an e-visa to enter Turkey.
-You have to apply online and your visa is processed within minutes.
+You have to apply online, and your visa is processed within minutes.

 • Museums are generally closed on Mondays.